Crates.io | frankenstein |

 Telegram bot API client for Rust.

-Frankenstein's data structures (rust structs and enums) are mapped one-to-one from Telegram bot API objects and method parameters.
+Frankenstein's data structures (Rust structs and enums) are mapped one-to-one from Telegram bot API types and method parameters.

 Run cargo add frankenstein